kitsudaiki/OpenHanami/docs/How_To/1_installation.md

 - `PASSWORD`
     - Password for the initial user
     - String, with between `8` and `4096` characters length

+- `TOKEN_KEY`
+    - Key for the JWT-Tokens provided by Misaki
+    - String

 After a successful installation the `USER_ID` and `PASSWORD` have to be used for login to the system.